Updated: November 23, 2023 - 11 min read

 There is a data point that indicates that there are more Uber drop-offs at the airport than pick-ups from the airport.
 Why is this the case and what would you do within the product to change that?

-How would you improve the functionality 10x of what it is now?
+How would you improve the functionality of the product?

-How would you increase adoption of Google’s Fiber to the Home product?
+How would you increase adoption of X feature?

 What is the key to a good user interface?